jbutcher21/aiclass/README.md

 ## Step-by-Step Guide (Senzing Mapping Assistant)

 Data Handling Guidance
+- **Best practice: Use schema files, not raw data.** Generate a schema with the File Analyzer and map from that.
+This uses fewer tokens, minimizes data exposure, and keeps your AI focused on the mapping logic.
+- **If working locally with your IDE**: You can have the AI map directly from raw data files, but it's still recommended to use the File Analyzer first when possible.
+- **If the File Analyzer can't handle your file format**: Either ask your AI to analyze the file and generate a schema, or write your own code to produce a schema document.
-- Do not upload full datasets to an AI.
-Share schema extracts, field lists, small samples, or analyzer summaries instead.
+- **Never upload full production datasets to web-based AI.** Use schema extracts, field lists, small sanitized samples, or analyzer summaries instead.
-- If you don't already have a schema, use the File Analyzer in the tools directory to produce a schema and stats summary, then provide that summary to the assistant during mapping (`tools/file_analyzer.py`).

 Tips for collaborating with an AI:
 - Ask it questions if you don't understand something.
 One of my favorites is: `what does the senzing spec say about that`